gconnect/TokenGatedDao/README.md

 - Get all voters on a proposal

 # License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See [LICENSE](https://github.com/gconnect/TokenGatedDao/blob/master/LICENSE) for more information.